 The NYC Customer Service Newsletter is published four times a year and covers topics related to customer service provided by City agencies to the public.

-In July 2008, Mayor Bloomberg signed Executive Order 120, creating a centralized language access policy for New York City.
-The Mayor's Office has the responsibility of ensuring that City agencies effectively meet the needs of the LEP population.
+In July 2008, Executive Order 120 was signed, creating a centralized language access policy for New York City.
+The Mayor's Office of Operations has the responsibility of ensuring that City agencies effectively meet the needs of the LEP population.

 Facility Inspection Program